How to Build a Relevant Website Through Content

 Search engines want to serve up the most relevant results for any given query, and many factors are taken into account.
 At Bruce Clay, Inc., our methodology is based on the notion that it’s not just the relevancy of a single Web page, but also the entire site.
 The more you can position yourself as a subject-matter expert on the things your business does, the easier it is for the search engine to deem your site as the most relevant for a query.

-Theming your site consists of keyword research, internal linking structure, quality content, on-page optimization and more.
-For the purposes of this post, we’re going to take a high-level overview of the content portion of this topic; more in-depth, step-by-step information on linking can be found here.
+Theming your site consists of keyword research, internal linking structure, quality content, on-page content optimization, and more.
+For the purposes of this post, we’re going to take a high-level overview of the content portion of this topic; for more in-depth, step-by-step information on linking, visit our SEO siloing how-to.

 - Analytics: What are the search terms that are currently driving traffic to your site?
 If you can see what your site is being found for, this could give you clues into its current relevancy and its potential.
 This is if it makes sense for the business.
 Let’s say you have a carpet business, but you often dote on the company mascot, “Frank The Fluffy Cat” in ramblings on your site’s blog.
 You see in your analytics that the term “fluffy cats” is driving way too much traffic to your site.
 This is when you might want to rethink your content strategy.

 - Pay-per-click: What are the terms your company is bidding on currently?
 If you think you want to be relevant for those terms in PPC, why not carry that to your content themes?
 SEO and PPC should ultimately work in harmony, using the same types of keywords in both campaigns to further reinforce what your brand is about.